open-component-model/ocm-k8s-toolkit/docs/getting-started/deploy-helm-chart-bootstrap.md

 cluster.

 The following guide demonstrates how to deploy a Helm chart using a `ResourceGraphDefinition` that is also delivered with the same OCM component.
-Additionally, it shows how to *localize* a Helm chart.
+Additionally, it shows how to **localize** a Helm chart.

 > [!NOTE]
-> *Localization* describes the process of inserting a new image reference into a deployment instruction, e.g. a Helm
+> **Localization** describes the process of inserting a new image reference into a deployment instruction, e.g. a Helm
 > chart.
 It is a two-step process:
-> 1. When an OCM component and its resources is transferred to another registry, the resources of type `OCI Artifact`
+> 1. When an OCM component and its resources are transferred to another registry, the resources of type `OCI Artifact`
 > with an access pointing to an image reference, will update this image reference to the new registry location in
 > their respective component descriptors (For example, if you use the command `ocm transfer ctf --copy-resources...`).
 > 2. However, the deployment using the image, is not aware of this change.
 Accordingly, we need to insert the new image
-> reference into the deployment instruction, for instance by using FluxCD's `HelmRelease.values`-field for Helm charts.
+> reference into the deployment instruction, for instance by using FluxCD's `HelmRelease.spec.values`-field for Helm
+> charts.

 The following diagram shows an overview of the resources and their relationships of this guide: